T-Python-Sep-24/UNIT-1-PROJECT/README.md

 # UNIT-1-PROJECT

+### Requirements:
 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :
+This project must at least satisfy the following minimum requirements:

 - Must be interactive on CLI.
 - Use your coding skills in Python accurately.
 - Organize Your Code into modules & (or packages)
 - Use Best practices.

+### For your project.
+Edit this README.md file to include your own project name,  overview, user stories, and usage.

+### ------------------------------------------------------------------------------------------------------------------------------------

+## Project Name:
-## Example Project :  An online Grocery Store :
+### An online Grocery Store

+#### Overview:
-#### Overview : An online store that sells fruits to customers.
+### An online store that sells fruits to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+Each one of them should be able to do the following tasks for the store to function properly.

+#### User Story:
 #### As a customer I should be able to do the following :
 - Browse  Products .
 - View the product info (summary, specs, price, quantity , etc.)